 An esophageal ulcer is an open sore in the lining of the esophagus.
 The esophagus is the tube that carries food and liquid from your mouth to your stomach.
-This sheet tells you more about esophageal ulcers and how they are treated.
+This sheet tells you more about esophageal ulcers and how they're treated.

 Esophageal ulcers can be caused by:

 Infection of the esophagus.
 This is caused by certain types of fungus and bacteria.
 It's also caused by viruses such as herpes simplex virus 1 (HSV-1) or cytomegalovirus (CMV).

 Irritants that damage the esophagus.
-These include cigarette smoke, alcohol, lye, and certain medicines.
+These include cigarette smoke, alcohol, lye, and some medicines.

 Certain types of treatments done on the esophagus.
 These include chemotherapy and radiation.